jpoehnelt/blog/src/index.md

 ## Socials

-I might also be active on these sites, but probably not.
+You can follow me on these other sites.

 <ul>
     <li><a rel="noopener noreferrer" href="https://github.com/jpoehnelt" rel="me">GitHub</a></li>